 Excess skin and/or fat can be removed from both upper and lower eyelids.
 Upper eyelid surgery is usually performed as an outpatient procedure, meaning that patients are discharged from the hospital on the same day as their surgery.
-The surgery is performed under local or general anaesthesia.
+Upper eyelid surgery is performed under local or general anaesthesia.
+Lower eyelid surgery is only performed under general anaesthesia.
 Usually, especially with upper eyelid surgery, a surgeon injects numbing medications into your eyelids and administers sedative medications through an intravenous catheter.
-Incisions are usually done above the lash line orinside the pink portion of the lid (transconjunctival approach).
+Incisions are usually done above the lash line or inside the pink portion of the lid (transconjunctival approach).

 Upper eyelid surgery for medical reasons

 Severely hooded eyes not only make one appear much older but also can impair one’s vision which may interfere with daily tasks (e.g. driving).
 Droopy eyes can result in the loss of peripheral vision, particularly the top and side parts of the visual field, making eye lift surgery a medical necessity.
 After blepharoplasty, patients regain their normal vision and become more alert, and thus, can drive safely.